MOHAMMED-ABDUL-ISMAIL/NETWORK-MAPPER/README.md

 It can be used to scan a target or a network range

 it works on ARP to scan network

+created for debian based OS

 # Installation